 His contemplative look snapped into finer focus.
 Liar, it seemed to say, as if in challenge.

-I felt a small thrill of fear, wondering, for the hundredth time, just how much he had guessed.
+I felt a small thrill of fear, wondering, for what seemed like the hundredth time, just how much he had guessed.

 “I don’t want you to be lonely, Katherine,” he said after a moment.
 “I care for you.”

 “I care for you too, John,” I said.

 Unable to respond thanks to the overwhelming combination confusion and hope I was now experiencing, I sat in silence and watched his gaze slip from my own to trace the line of my neck downward.
 I became suddenly, overly aware of the tightness of my corset, of how my quickening breaths only served to press my breasts higher, as if offering them up for his regard.
 His gaze dipped to them and darkened a fraction with some unknown emotion – my traitorous mind ascribed it to desire – and beneath my shock, something more primal began to surface in response.

 I was well-acquainted with many of the intimacies that could take place between a man and a woman, and a man and a man, and a woman and a woman, for that matter.
 Marcus, as promised, had discovered and told me much.
 He’d also procured me an innumerable number of erotic novels and instructional pamphlets.

 And once, thinking that we would soon be wed, I had allowed Aberdine to take privileges with my person when he had cornered me in an alcove at a recital.
 I had felt his fingers slip into the bodice of my dress while those of his other hand slid beneath my gown to tease their way to the apex of my thighs.